jeffdh5/genkit-notebook-synthesizer/README-wip.md

-# GenKit Synthesis Starter
+# AI Synthesis Starter
 Build AI-powered content transformation apps—like NotebookLM, but customizable.
+Powered by [genkit](https://firebase.google.com/docs/genkit)

 ## What is this?
 GenKit Synthesis Starter is an open-source AI synthesis toolkit that helps developers build NotebookLM-style applications with GenKit.
 It provides plug-and-play AI pipelines for transforming documents into summaries, podcasts, structured Q&A, and more.